rancher/fleet-docs/docs/cluster-registration.md

   clientID: "really-random"
 ```

-Second, follow the [cluster registration token page](./cluster-tokens.md) to obtain the `values.yaml` file to be used.
+Second, follow the [cluster registration token instructions]((#create-cluster-registration-tokens) to obtain the `values.yaml` file to be used.

 Third, setup your environment to use the client ID.